Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Where To Stay On Big Corn

-We have a few places we think you'll just be high-key obsessed over ... because having a fun hostel or hotel is a big part of the vacation, right?
-As always, check before booking to see if hostels, AirBnBs, or hotels are open!
+We have a few places we think you'll be high-key obsessed with... because having a fun hostel or hotel is a big part of the vacation, right?
+As always, check before booking whether hostels, Airbnbs, or hotels are open!

 The Wave (Mimundo) Hostel

 This place is right on the beach.
 No, but really, it couldn't be closer!
-Look out the windows and see the dreamy, aqua waves and palm fronts.
-Yep, it's a favorite!
-Head up to the second floor balcony for a killer sunset view and cook up some breakfast, lunch or dinner in the communal kitchen.
+Look out the windows and see the dreamy, aqua waves and palm trees.
+Head up to the second-floor balcony for a killer sunset view and cook up some breakfast, lunch, or dinner in the communal kitchen.
 Book here.

 Paraiso Beach Club Hotel

-If you're wanting a more luxury experience, this is the way to go.
-You can book a stay on one of these very island-y cabanas, take advantage of the free breakfast, and the nearby stretch of beach (with umbrellas and chairs).
-They even have a morning workout class ($2 for guests, $8 for a drop in).
+If you want a more luxurious experience, this is the way to go.
+You can book a stay in one of these very island-y cabanas, take advantage of the free breakfast, and enjoy the nearby stretch of beach (with umbrellas and chairs).
+They even have a morning workout class ($2 for guests, $8 for a drop-in).
+They also rent bikes and snorkel gear.
 Sounds pretty nice to me!

-Rooms are about $70 a night, but you can split the price.
+Rooms are about $ 70+ a night, but you can split the cost with another person.
 Book here.

 A Few Tips For Your Trip